Shenandoah salamander: Habitat range

 The Shenandoah salamander species is believed to have originated in the Appalachians of eastern North America, though the historical abundance of this species is unknown.
 Currently, Shenandoah salamanders are exclusively found on the north-facing talus slopes of three mountains within the Shenandoah National Park in Virginia: Hawksbill, The Pinnacles, and Stony Man (see range map).
 Each of the three talus slopes houses an isolated salamander population residing at approximately 3,000 feet above sea level.
 The talus slopes are typically dry, so the Shenandoah salamander is generally found within moist microhabitats scattered throughout the talus environment.
 Although the dry talus slopes are not optimal, the Shenandoah salamander is excluded from optimal forested areas containing deep, moist soil due to competition with the red-backed salamander.

 Population size

-Based on data from 2008/2009 there was a population estimate between 110,262 to 140,625, but current population trends and estimates cannot be established until surveys with marked animals are conducted.
+Based on data from 2008/2009 there was a population estimate between 110,262 and 140,625, but current population trends and estimates cannot be established until surveys with marked animals are conducted.